Abhinaba12/PicLink/README.md

-#File sharing app using MERN-STACK
+It's a applications that's help you to live any picture(jpg,png) online hosting.
+You can share this link to anyone you want

 ## Technologies Used

-- React.js ⚛️
+- React.js
-- Express.js 🚀
+- Express.js
-- Node.js 🟢
+- Node.js
-- MongoDB 🍃
+- MongoDB

 ---
 **Install Dependencies:**